 Credit Risk Management and Advisory

-Credit leverages its extensive expertise in financial, credit and risk analysis to provide astute and objective judgments to the firm and its clients, in either a transactional or advisory capacity.
-Goldman Sachs is one of the few firms on Wall Street to house both the counterparty credit risk management as well as rating agency advisory for Investment Banking clients in one department.
-Since Credit has been structured to work closely with almost every division of the firm, its professionals gain diverse financial experience and a broad perspective on how the firm functions as a whole.
-Our unique position keeps us at the forefront of the firm's strategic developments, and the interaction with numerous divisions and the diverse projects that ensue allow for a challenging, varied and multi-dimensional work experience.
+Since CRMA has been structured to work closely with almost every division of the firm, its professionals gain diverse financial experience and a broad perspective on how the firm functions as a whole.
+Its unique position keeps CRMA at the forefront of the firm's strategic developments, and the interaction with numerous divisions offers our professionals a variety of opportunities and experiences.

-Assess the credit and financial strength of the firm’s trading counterparts to determine acceptable levels of credit exposure
+- Assessing the financial strength of the firm's trading counterparties using both quantitative and qualitative factors to determine acceptable levels of credit exposure

-Analyze the risks inherent in the products Goldman Sachs trades, including increasingly complex derivative transactions
+- Analyzing the risks inherent in the products GS trades, including new and increasingly complex derivative transactions

 Market Risk Management & Analysis